-The arbitrary plan is this: We crack open a cook book or magazine, make what is on Page 327 and document the results.
+The arbitrary plan is this: We crack open a cookbook, make what is on Page 327 and document the results.
 (When the book is shorter, we go down to Page 227 or 127 or 27, depending on what is first available.)
-We’re starting with Page 327 because it starts with 3 (did I mention this was arbitrary?) and, if we stuck with a simple 3-cubed model (Page 27), we’d likely be making a whole lot of salad dressing or, if it’s an older church cook book, Jell-O salads.
+We’re starting with Page 327 because it starts with 3 (did we mention this was arbitrary?) and, if we stuck with a simple 3-cubed model (Page 27), we’d likely be making a whole lot of salad dressing or, if it’s an older church cookbook, Jell-O salads.
 And nothing good can come of that.

 We’ll track the results here.
 Feel free to join in the fun.

 - Don’t Try This at Home (A Treasury of Southern Baking)

 - Living on Cayman Time (The Governor’s Lady: Entertainment & Recipes at Government House, The Cayman Islands)

 - Summer Blonde (Baked: New Frontiers in Baking)

 - Rum Diary (Cooking with Wine and High Spirits)

 - Orange You Glad (The French Cookie Book)